ZoltanTheHun/SkyHussars/README.md

 gradle assemble - this will create the common distribution, with runscripts for Linux and Windows gradle launch4j - this will create a windows executable
 ```
 Game assets are stored in the assets folder.
-All of them are created by ZoltanTheHun_ or licensed under some open source license, with the license indicated in the appropriate folder.
+All of them are licensed under some open source license or created by _ZoltanTheHun_, with the license indicated in the appropriate folder.